 Arugula has many other names, such as rocket, eruca, arugula, or roquette.
 All these names mention reens belonging to the Brassicaceae family and having a signature fresh peppery flavor, slightly bitter and bright tart.

-Historically, arugula was a prevalent herb in Rome many centuries ago and continues to be a popular vegetable in Italian cuisine today.
-People love it for its pungent, peppery flavor and can be used in various salads, pasta dishes, and fresh toppings for pizza.
+Historically, arugula was a prevalent herb in Rome and continues to be a popular vegetable in Italian cuisine today.
+Arugula salad is one of the must-have accompaniments to go with famous Fettuccine Alfredo.
+Its pungent, peppery flavor also suits as fresh toppings for pizza.

 An interesting fact about it is that, if grown in cold weather, its leaves will turn red.(1)